christancf/SLIIT-Eduscope-Video-Downloader/README.md

 ⚠️ This is still under construction

-Basically, a python script to download eduscope videos (+ easy integration with [SLIIT Eduscope Mods Browser Extension](TODO:)).
-The download script is a modified version of [this script](https://github.com/dinushka114/eduscope-downloader)
+Basically, a python script to download eduscope videos (+ easy integration with [SLIIT Eduscope Mods Browser Extension](https://github.com/notnavindu/SLIIT-Eduscope-Mods)).
+The download script is a modified version of @dinushka114's [script](https://github.com/dinushka114/eduscope-downloader)

 **Demo**: